Eviction of private residential tenancy tenants

 section 11 notice - this is a notice which your landlord must send to the local council notifying them of a possible eviction

 The notice to leave is valid for six months, if no application for an eviction order is made, then a new notice to leave would need to be issued.

 Once your landlord applies to the tribunal you will be sent notification of this along with a date of a hearing or case management discussion.

-If you want to defend the eviction it is important that you either attend the hearing or arrange representation.
-If you don't do this there is a risk the tribunal will automatically grant the eviction.
+If you want to defend the eviction it is important that you either attend the hearing or arrange a solicitor to represent you.
+If you do not do this there is a risk the tribunal will automatically grant the eviction.